SlidrusForeal/SlidrusForeal/README.md

 - 🛡 **Asuka-discordbot** — a smart Discord bot with automation features
 - 🏷 **Minecraft-UUID-parser** — parses UUIDs from player nicknames
 - 🌐 **SMPParser** — a tool for collecting data about players on SMP Minecraft servers
-- 🚫 **black-list-site/sosmark.ru** — web app for managing a blacklist of cities on Minecraft servers
+- 🚫 **black-list-site** — web app for managing a blacklist of cities on Minecraft servers
 - 📝 **MyPasteBin** — a custom PasteBin with Python and HTML support
 - 🎨 **HueSos** — IP logger project using Flask and PostgreSQL
 - 🤖 **NoSos** — heatmap integration for movement anomalies with a Telegram bot